alexdcd/Threads-Scraper/README.md

 **How does it handle layout changes?**<br>
 The scraper validates page elements dynamically and includes fallback parsing logic to adapt to UI changes.

+**Does this use Threads API or Threads Private APIs?**
+This project is built for public web extraction, but the output is structured in a way that fits cleanly into Threads API-based pipelines, and the scraping logic can capture public signals similar to what developers typically expect from Threads Private APIs.

 ---

 ## Performance & Reliability Benchmarks